Puthuvype: Location and Surroundings

 Puthuvype is a part of Vypin Island.
 It borders Vembanad Lake to the East, Arabian Sea to the West and South and Njarakkal to the North.
 The main thoroughfares in the area are Vypin-Munambam Road and LNG Terminal Road.
 It is one of the important place in Vypin Island.
 Puthuvype is well known for Puthuvype Light house beach.

 Industries

-Industries located to Puthuvypeen is mainly related to natural regasification project and petroleum projects.
+Industries located in Puthuvypeen are mainly related to natural regasification projects and petroleum projects.